uwsampa/sampa-public/research/approximation/snnap.md

 SNNAP was evaluated on a set of diverse benchmarks that span over application domains such as image processing, machine learning, image compression etc. and provides a 3.8x speedup on average, and 2.8x energy savings on average.

-This is a joint project at University of Washington, and Georgia Tech.
+This is a joint project at University of Washington and Georgia Tech.

 ### Collaborators